elk-audio/elk-docs/documents/getting_started_with_development_kit.md

 Note that its outputs are already connected.

-That is because the `--connect-ports` command-line option used, attempts to connect the SUSHI outputs.
+That is because the `--connect-ports` command-line option used, attempts to connect the Sushi outputs.
 If after running they are not connected, you need to make these connections yourself, or you will not be able to hear sound.

-If you were to instead run SUSHI on the Development Kit Board, you should instead use the following command, this time using the `-r` switch for selecting the RASPA low-latency frontend instad of JACK:
+If you were to instead run Sushi on the Development Kit Board, you should instead use the following command, this time using the `-r` switch for selecting the RASPA low-latency frontend instad of JACK:

 ```bash
 $ sushi -r -c /path/to/your/config.json
 ```

-#### Connecting MIDI to SUSHI
+#### Connecting MIDI to Sushi

-Now, although SUSHI is successfully running and hosting the MDA jx10 vst3 synthesizer plugin, you will need to connect it to a MIDI device to hear sound.
+Now, although Sushi is successfully running and hosting the MDA jx10 vst3 synthesizer plugin, you will need to connect it to a MIDI device to hear sound.
 For this, connect them with the `aconnect` tool:

-1. Start a new terminal window than the one where SUSHI is running.
+1. Start a new terminal window than the one where Sushi is running.
 2. Type `'aconnect -l'` to list all available MIDI devices and ports for connections:

 ```bash